HanifaElahi/AutoML/README.md

 **Hyperparameter optimization (HO) is the technique of finding the optimal values of different model hyperparameters such as learning rate, etc**

-In simple words is a way of automating the tasks:
+In simple words, AutoML is a way of automating the tasks:

 - Preprocess and clean the data.
 - Select and construct appropriate features.